janus-idp/backstage-showcase/showcase-docs/dynamic-plugins.md

 ### Helm deployment

-- In order to enable dynamic plugins support in the showcase application deployed through the [helm chart](https://github.com/janus-idp/helm-backstage), the helm values used during helm chart installation must be overwritten by the values found [here](https://raw.githubusercontent.com/davidfestal/helm-backstage/01a60490114963796fd4a3052db060d6943c9867/charts/backstage/values.yaml)
+- Starting from version 2.10.1, the [helm chart](https://github.com/janus-idp/helm-backstage) for deploying the showcase application introduces new values.

-- These updated Helm values contain a new `global.dynamic` value, with 2 fields: `plugins` and `includes`. `plugins` contains the list of dynamic plugins to be installed, and by default is an empty list.
-A package can be specified either as a local path to the dynamic plugin `dist-dynamic/dist` sub-folder, or as a package specification in an NPM repository. `includes` contains a list of YAML files with the same syntax, of which `plugins` list will be included, and possibly overwritten by the `plugins` list of the main helm values.
-By default the `includes` fields contains the `dynamic-plugins.default.yaml` file, which contains all the dynamic plugins shipped with the showcase application, either enabled or disabled by default.
+- The updated Helm values introduce a new `global.dynamic` parameter, comprising two fields:

+  - `plugins`: This field encompasses the list of dynamic plugins slated for installation.
+By default, it is an empty list.
+A package can be specified either as a local relative path (starting with `./`) to the dynamic plugin's folder or as a package specification in an NPM repository.
+  - `includes`: This field contains a roster of YAML files utilizing the same syntax.
+The `plugins` list from these files will be incorporated, and potentially overridden, by the `plugins` list in the primary helm values.
+The default configuration includes the [`dynamic-plugins.default.yaml`](https://github.com/janus-idp/backstage-showcase/blob/main/dynamic-plugins.default.yaml) file, which encompasses all the dynamic plugins [included in the showcase application container image](#dynamic-plugins-included-in-the-showcase-container-image), whether enabled or disabled by default.

-- So adding a dynamic plugin to the showcase is done by adding an entry to the `global.dynamic.plugins` list.
-Each entry has the following fields:
+- To include a dynamic plugin in the showcase, you can achieve this by appending an entry to the `global.dynamic.plugins` list.
+Each entry should contain the following fields:

   - `package`: a [package specification](https://docs.npmjs.com/cli/v10/using-npm/package-spec) of the dynamic plugin package to be installed (can be from a local path or an NPM repository)
   - `integrity`: (optional for local packages) An integrity checksum in the [form of `<alg>-<digest>`](https://w3c.github.io/webappsec-subresource-integrity/#integrity-metadata-description) for the specific package.
 Supported algorithms include `sha256`, `sha384` and `sha512`.